English in the Commonwealth of Nations: Indian subcontinent

 English was introduced to the subcontinent by the British Raj.
 India has the largest English-speaking population in the Commonwealth, although comparatively very few speakers of Indian English are first-language speakers.
-The same is true of English spoken in other parts of South Asia, including Pakistani English, Sri Lankan English, Bangladeshi English and Myanmar English; though Myanmar is not a Commonwealth country, English is the mother tongue of the Anglo-Burmese population.
+The same is true of English spoken in other parts of South Asia, including Maldivian English, Pakistani English, Sri Lankan English, Bangladeshi English and Myanmar English; though Myanmar or Burma is not a Commonwealth country, English is the mother tongue of the Anglo-Burmese population.
 South Asian English is fairly homogeneous across the subcontinent, though there are some differences based on various regional factors.

 Malay Archipelago

-Southeast Asian English includes Singapore English, Malaysian English, and Brunei English as well as other varieties in non-Commonwealth countries; it is not only the result of British colonisation but also American colonisation (as in the case of the Philippines) and globalisation.
+Southeast Asian English includes Singapore English, Malaysian English, and Brunei English as well as other varieties in non-Commonwealth countries (such as Indonesian English); it is not only the result of British colonisation but also American colonisation (as in the case of the Philippines) and globalisation.
 It has interacted with diverse local ecologies, shaping its form, function and status in the region.